 With the advent of print on demand publications and e-book distribution sites, self-publishing is now easy.

 I never thought that publishing my novel in Free-eBooks.net would get a foreign publisher interested in translating it.
 I will be earning from the translation rights plus royalties IF it pushed through.

 There are other online e-book publishing sites that I’ve tried and one of them is Dreame.com.
 Early last year, they offered me both exclusive and non-exclusive contracts for my novels.

 You can even convert your blogs into e-books and earn from self-publishing them.
 And I’m planning to do this soon.

 [maxbutton id=”2″ url=”https://www.amazon.com/gp/product/B07PVBCRCN/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0″ text=”Buy my e-book on Amazon” ]

 Winning in writing contests could produce two things: a cash prize and bragging rights.
 Be alert on available contests that you could possibly join.
 Look into websites like Writer’s Digest, Poets & Writers, and others for contests they organize or sponsor.
 Just follow their rules and submission guidelines to the letter.

-Turning your writing talent into a source of income requires patience and hard work.
+Here you have seven ways of earning cash by simply writing.This requires patience and hard work.
 You cannot just sit back and relax; opportunities do not come that way.
 Be willing to put your time and effort in getting your byline out there.
-Once submitted and while waiting for the paycheck to come, write again.
+Once submitted and while waiting for the paycheck to come, write and earn cash again.